 MS in Dental Hygiene

-The faculty in the UCSF School of Dentistry offers a multidisciplinary curriculum of graduate study leading to a Master of Science Degree in Dental Hygiene (MS).
+The faculty in the UCSF School of Dentistry offers a multidisciplinary curriculum of graduate study leading to a Master of Science Degree in Dental Hygiene (pdf).
 Graduates are prepared to engage in multidisciplinary problem solving related to oral disease prevention and health promotion to improve the oral health of varied populations throughout the world.
 Graduates are prepared to assume roles as educators and research collaborators in academic, public health or oral healthcare-related industry settings.

 The Master of Science Program in Dental Hygiene requires 36 units of course work and a Comprehensive Examination (i.e., Capstone Project).
 The one-year MS degree program consists of three quarters of interdisciplinary dental hygiene science course work and one quarter of Field Work, after a total of four quarters.
 This is an academic program that revolves around dental hygiene theories and research; it does not include clinical course work.
 The curriculum course work centers on case-based learning and will integrate findings from clinical research on oral health and disease, dental public health, behavioral and social sciences and health policy information to promote dental hygiene problem solving strategies to prevent oral disease and promote health among individuals, families and communities.
 The Dental Hygiene Science courses in the summer and fall quarters and the fall quarter Master’s Seminar I focus on development of competencies in preparation for the Field Work Proposal (i.e., the Oral Qualifying Examination), and the winter quarter Field Work.
 In the spring quarter students integrate the material covered in the previous courses with the knowledge and perspective gained from their Field Work and prepare for their Comprehensive Examination (Capstone Project).
 The Comprehensive Examination (the Capstone Project) is comprised of a written scholarly report of the Field Work (see below for more detailed information).

 The Masters of Science Program in Dental Hygiene begins each year in the summer quarter.
-Deadline for application is March 31st of each year.
+Deadline for application is March 31 of each year.
 Completed applications submitted prior to this date will be reviewed on a rolling admission basis.
 Applications received after the deadline will be reviewed on a space available basis only.
 Candidates need to satisfy the following minimum requirements:

-- Graduation from a basic preparation dental hygiene program
+- Graduation from a basic preparation dental hygiene program or DDS/DMD degree

 - Completion of a baccalaureate degree in any discipline